What we do

 We work in the Cascadia bioregion (within the US) where threats to wild places and wildlife are highest.
 The Cascadia bioregion is the forest zone extending along the Pacific Coast from northern California to south-central Alaska.

-We envision vast old-growth forests, rivers full of wild salmon, wolves howling in the backcountry, and vibrant communities sustained by the unique landscapes of the Cascadia bioregion.
+We envision vast old-growth forests, rivers full of wild salmon, wolves howling in the backcountry, a stable climate, and vibrant communities sustained by the unique landscapes of the Cascadia bioregion.

-Cascadia Wildlands began in 1998 when a small group of passionate students and community members decided to take action against rampant clearcutting in Oregon's Cascades and Coast Range.
+Cascadia Wildlands began in 1998 when a group of passionate students and community members decided to take action against rampant clearcutting in Oregon’s Cascades and Coast Range.
 Since then Cascadia Wildlands has grown into a regional conservation leader.
-Though grassroots organizing, policy work and litigation, we have protected millions of acres of wildlands and prevented endangered wildlife from reaching extinction.
+Though grassroots organizing, policy work and litigation, we have protected tens of thousands of acres of wildlands and prevented endangered species from reaching extinction.

 What is Cascadia Wildlands?

-Cascadia Wildlands is a lean, mean environmental group that protects and restores wild ecosystems.
-Since our founding in 1998 we have protected millions of acres of wild forests and rivers.
+Cascadia Wildlands is a powerful regional conservation organization that protects and restores wild ecosystems.
+Since our founding in 1998 we have protected tens of thousands of acres of wild forests and rivers.
 We are supported by thousands of community members, progressive businesses, philanthropic foundations, passionate volunteers, a dedicated board of directors and an advisory board.
 Cascadia Wildlands is a 501(c)(3) nonprofit organization.
+Our EIN # is 93-1293019.

 Where do you work?

 Cascadia Wildlands works in the Cascadia bioregion where the threats to wild places and endangered wildlife are highest (within the US).
-We believe the most threatened wildlands right now are in Oregon and Alaska.
-To address these threats, we have offices in Eugene, Oregon, outside of Roseburg, Oregon, and Cordova, Alaska.
+We believe the most threatened wildlands are in Oregon and Washington.
+We are based in Eugene, OR.
+We address these threats individually and as members of several coalitions working toward a stable climate and wild Cascadia.

 What is the Cascadia bioregion?